zacharydonsky/gatsby-starter-netlify-cms/src/pages/about/index.md

     We’ve trained more than 50 volunteers, secured donations and insurance, and coordinated support service delivery with existing agencies.

-    This includes two trained social workers who will be seconded to the site by Wesley Urban Ministries.
+    This includes two trained staff who will be seconded to the site by Wesley Urban Ministries.
 team_bios:
   title: Our Leadership Team
   bios: